mayankpadhi/AlexaIcebreaker/README.md

-# Alexa with Yoda quotes
+# Alexa with Nice Icebreaker skill

 ## Introduction

-This is an alexa skill which gives you a Yoda quote when you ask for it.
-It can also be used a a boilerplate for building alexa skills.
+This is an alexa skill which gives you a nice icebreaker when you ask for it.
+You can use it to initiate a conversation or a discussion with people around you.

 ## How does it work?

 ### Workflow
 You can test out this skill using an Amazon Echo device or at [Echosim](https://echosim.io).
 The workflow is as follows:
-- You invoke the skill saying "Alexa, start Yoda skill."
+- You invoke the skill saying "Alexa, start Nice Icebreaker."
-- Alexa will give you a yoda quote and ask if you want more.
+- Alexa will give you a nice icebreaker and ask if you want more.
-- If you say yes, it would again give you a yoda quote and ask if you want more.
-If you say no, it will exit out of the skiil.
+- If you say yes, it would again give you a nice icebreaker and ask if you want more.
+If you say no, it will exit out of the skill.

 ### Internal Implementation

 This skill is written in Python using Flask and the python library [Flask-Ask](https://github.com/johnwheeler/flask-ask).
 The Implementation is as follows:
+- When you invoke the skill, one of the four functions is called:
+    * Latest Indian Entertainment News.
+    * Latest Indian Sports News.
+    * A "This Day in History" fact.
+    * A number trivia.

-- When you invoke the skill, one of the Yoda quotes is fetched from the database (this data comes along with this project.
-Don't worry about adding it yourself)and spoken out by Alexa along with a question if you want more of yoda quotes.
+- The output of the function is spoken out by Alexa along with a question if you want more nice icebreaker.
 - If you say yes, first step repeats.
 - If you say no, Alexa echoes "Bye" and exits out of the skill.